 The founding trustees recognized the historic interests and concerns of decades of benefactors, whose generosity built the foundation's asset base.
 Agreeing that those interests must form the underpinning of the new work, priorities were established around the substantial funds for healthcare education, especially around the profession of nursing, and quality of care and health resources for all, particularly for the most vulnerable groups in our community.

 During the economic downturn of 2008, foundation trustees discussed ways to optimize funding to address the most important health issues in Palm Beach County.
 The foundation convened several meetings of community experts to help it achieve greater focus.
 As a result, the foundation's grantmaking priorities became diabetes prevention and management, nursing advancement, family caregiving and behavioral health.

-In 2013, Palm Healthcare Foundation's trustees evolved the foundation's grantmaking approach by launching its community-driven Healthier Together initiative.
-Healthier Together is a long-term, place-based funding approach designed to solve the community’s most complex healthcare issues, neighborhood by neighborhood.
-In the past year, Palm Healthcare Foundation has been convening leaders and residents in six
+In 2013, Palm Healthcare Foundation's trustees evolved the foundation's grantmaking approach, once again, by launching its community-driven Healthier Together initiative.
+In step with the foundation's health priorities, this long-term, place-based funding approach is designed to solve complex healthcare issues, neighborhood by neighborhood.

-If you would like to submit a proposal, please review this section to help you determine whether your project concept is a good match with our goals and priorities.
-It describes the kinds of projects we do and do not fund and tells you how to apply.
+If you have been invited to submit a proposal, please review this section to help you shape your program concept to match our goals and priorities.
+It describes the kinds of projects we do and do not fund and tells you how to proceed.

 What We Do Not Fund

-Please note: The application process is a two-step process, requiring the submission of a Letter of Inquiry (LOI) as the first step.
+Please note: The application process is a three-step process, requiring a discussion with a PHF program department staff member as the first step.
+You may then be invited to submit of a Letter of Inquiry (LOI) as the second step.
 LOIs are received and reviewed on an ongoing basis.
-If your LOI is approved to move forward in the application process, you will be invited to submit a Full Proposal.
+If your LOI is approved to move forward in the application process, you will be invited to submit a full proposal.
 THE DEADLINES ABOVE APPLY TO RECEIPT OF A FULL PROPOSAL.